-The selection of physical effects and quantities for which primary standards are kept is only a subset of those for which recognised units exist.
+The selection of quantities for which primary standards are kept is only a subset of those for which recognised units exist.
 This is because many units are derived quantities, where their value can be obtained by calculation using definitions of other units.
 For example, the definition of the unit of resistance (R, ohms) can be derived from that of voltage (V, volts) and current (I, amperes), because R=V/I. The eight fundamental “base” units which make up the International System of Units (SI), are the metre, kilogram, second, ampere, kelvin, candela and mole.
 From these unit definitions, it is possible to define any other derived unit in use.
-NMIs will usually keep secondary standards of most derived quantities which users may wish to calibrate against, which are themselves traceable to one or more primary standards of different units.
-Although traditionally all primary standards were defined by physical artefacts, these are being gradually replaced by definitions involving physical constants (e.g. Plank, Boltzmann), which do not degrade over time or use.
-The “Ninth SI Units” [3], a proposition currently under review by the BIPM, is the redefinition of four of the SI units (the ampere, the kilogram, the kelvin and the mole) which may come into effect by May 2019.
+NMIs will usually keep secondary standards of most derived quantities that users may wish to calibrate against, which are traceable to one or more primary standards of the base units.
+Although traditionally all primary standards were defined by physical artefacts (e.g. metallic weights, burning candles), these are being gradually replaced by definitions involving physical constants (e.g. Plank, Boltzmann), which do not degrade over time or use.
+The “Ninth SI Units” [3], a proposition recently accepted by the BIPM, covers the redefinition of four of the SI units (the ampere, the kilogram, the kelvin and the mole) which will come into effect by May 2019.

-What is the difference between a measurement with good traceability compared to one with poor traceability?
-If they are both traceable to primary standards, then are they not also both a correct representation of some value in a unit system?
-The answer is that confidence in the result of each measurement may differ, which is caused by measurement uncertainty.
+The crucial effect of traceability on measurements is the confidence in their results.
+Measurements with poor traceability (longer chains) will produce results which are likely to be less accurate than those with better traceability (shorter chains).
+The reason for this is measurement uncertainty, which will now be explained.

-It is impossible to know the true value of a quantity being measured.
-Many physical effects are involved during the measurement process, of which only a few are useful.
-All other processes contribute error to the measurement, causing a reduction in accuracy (the observed value deviating from the true value).
-Typical sources of error in measurement are thermal noise (electronic measurements), parallax (bifocal meter reading), and drift of environmental conditions from those at which a measuring instrument was calibrated.
+It is impossible to know the true value of a quantity being measured as many undesirable physical effects typically occur during the measurement process.
+These effects contribute error (an unwanted perturbation) to the measured value, causing a reduction in accuracy (the deviation of the measured value from the true value).
+Typical sources of error in measurement include thermal noise, imperfect calibration and drift of environmental conditions from those at which a measuring instrument was calibrated.
 In some cases, it is possible to quantify and correct for these errors, but there are often many sources (some of which contribute very small errors) which cannot be corrected for.
-This is due either because the error cannot be quantified, or because the value of the error will change over the duration of the measurement process (random errors).
+This is because either the error cannot be quantified or the value of the error will change over the duration of the measurement process (random errors).
 Any source of error which cannot be removed from a measurement becomes a source of uncertainty, because the deviation of the measured value from the true value due to this source of error is uncertain.
 If it is possible to quantify the amount of uncertainty in a measurement, then a degree of confidence can be formed about its value.

 If every measurement has an associated uncertainty in its value, then any measurement involving the results of previous measurements will include uncertainty contributions from both measurements.
-The earlier question can now be answered – measurements with good traceability involve fewer sources of uncertainty than those with poor traceability, leading to a higher degree of confidence in the former.
+Measurements with good traceability involve fewer sources of uncertainty than those with poor traceability, leading to a higher degree of confidence in the former.
 It is because of this fact that NMIs strive to reduce the uncertainties in their primary standard definitions, which in turn reduces the uncertainty in all traceable measurements.